History of Italy: Second Republic (1992–present)

-The succeeding centre-left government, including most of the same parties, was headed by Giuliano Amato (social-democratic), who previously served as Prime Minister from 1992–93 and again from April 2000 until June 2001.

-That same year, a centre-right coalition formed the government and Silvio Berlusconi was able to regain power and keep it for a complete five-year mandate; becoming the longest-serving government in post-war Italy.
+The succeeding centre-left government was headed by Giuliano Amato (social-democratic), who previously served as prime minister from 1992 to 1993 and again from April 2000 until June 2001.
+That same year, a centre-right coalition formed the government and Silvio Berlusconi was able to regain power and keep it for a complete five-year mandate, becoming the longest-serving government in post-war Italy.
 Berlusconi participated in the US-led multinational coalition in Iraq.

-The 2006 general election returned Prodi to government, leading an all-encompassing centre-left coalition of 11 parties (The Union).
-Prodi won with only a narrow majority in the Senate, also due to the new proportional electoral law introduced by Berlusconi and Calderoli in 2005.
-In the first year of his government, Prodi had followed a cautious policy of economic liberalisation and reduction of public debt.
-His government, in loss of popularity, was anyway sacked by the end of support from centrist MPs led by Clemente Mastella.
+The 2006 general election returned Prodi to government, leading a coalition of 11 parties (The Union).
+Prodi followed a cautious policy of economic liberalisation and reduction of public debt.
+Berlusconi won the 2008 general election.

-Berlusconi won the 2008 general election, with the People of Freedom party (fusion of his previous Forza Italia party and of Fini's National Alliance) against Walter Veltroni of the Democratic Party.
 Italy was among the countries hit hardest by the Great Recession of 2008–09 and the subsequent European debt crisis.
-The national economy shrunk by 6.76% during the whole period, totaling seven-quarters of recession.
-In 2010, Berlusconi's party saw the splintering of Gianfranco Fini's new faction, which formed a parliamentary group and voted against him in a no-confidence vote on 14 December 2010.
-Berlusconi's government was able to avoid no-confidence thanks to support from sparse MPs, but has lost a consistent majority in the lower Chamber.
-In November 2011, the Italian bond yield was 6.74 percent for 10-year bonds, nearing a 7% level where Italy is thought to lose access to financial markets.
-On 12 November 2011, Berlusconi eventually resigned, and the famous economist Mario Monti was sworn in as Prime Minister at the head of a technocratic government.
-As a shock therapy to avoid the debt crisis and kick-start economic growth, Monti's national unity government launched a massive programme of austerity measures; that reduced the deficit but precipitated the country in a double-dip recession in 2012 and 2013, receiving criticism from numerous economists.
+The national economy shrunk by 6.76% over seven quarters of recession.
+In November 2011, the Italian bond yield was 6.74 per cent for 10-year bonds, nearing a 7% level where Italy is thought to lose access to financial markets.
+On 12 November 2011, Berlusconi resigned, and the economist Mario Monti was sworn in as prime minister at the head of a technocratic government.
+To avoid the debt crisis and kick-start economic growth, Monti's national unity government launched a massive programme of austerity measures; that reduced the deficit but precipitated a double-dip recession in 2012 and 2013.